TIBCOSoftware/bw-tooling/prometheus-integration/README.md

 # Prometheus Integration with TIBCO BusinessWorks

-Prometheus Monitoring for TIBCO BusinessWorks is an open source plug-in for TIBCO BusinessWorks Studio.
+Prometheus Monitoring for TIBCO BusinessWorks is an open source plug-in for TIBCO BusinessWorks Cloud Edition.
 It is designed to monitor JVM, application's activity & process related statistics via [Prometheus](https://prometheus.io).

 ## Prometheus for Docker